vic-art/Database/README.md

 ## Task
-The task was to create employee database with the function of viewing, adding new employee, searching for a the information by the employee's name, deleting information, editing information and export of data in json format.
+The task was to create a database of employees with the function of viewing, adding a new employee, searching for information by employee name, deleting information, editing information and exporting data in json format.